Avoiding selection bias in gravitational wave astronomy: Introduction

-In this letter we apply Bayesian methods to provide a prescription for completely avoiding selection bias.
-It has been previously shown~\cite{Kelly2007}, for astronomical data-analysis, that to avoid bias in a signal dominated environment (i.e. no false alarms or no events due to noise alone) one should account for both the detections \emph{and} the false dismissals within an experiment.
-We generalise and complete this approach by also considering the probabilities of detection and dismissal for all other relevant models, most importantly the noise model.
-Our approach correctly includes the information content of the data which are thrown away, making no assumption that they contain only noise, nor do we assume that detected events are produced only by true signals.
+It has been previously shown~\cite{Kelly2007}, that to avoid bias in the analysis of astronomical data in a signal-dominated environment (i.e. no false alarms), one should account for both the detections \emph{and} the false dismissals within the experiment.
+In this paper we provide a prescription for completely avoiding selection bias by extending that approach beyond the signal dominated regime.
+To do this we must consider the cases of detection and dismissal for all other relevant models, most importantly the noise model.
+Our approach accounts for the data which are thrown away by the application of the threshold, making no assumption that they contain only noise, nor do we assume that detected events are produced only by true signals.
+Without this extension, future global inferences from GW signals would be limited to the high-signal regime of \cite{Kelly2007}, which discards all events that do not meet the threshold, resulting in sub-optimal performance.
+Our method will therefore be useful in extracting the maximum information from a thresholded search, and is also applicable to many other sensitivity-limited analyses.
+We demonstrate this with an example, where lowering the threshold increases the precision of parameter estimation for the \ac{BNS} distribution and rate, which remains unbiased despite the presence of false alarms.

-We will first derive general expressions for the posterior \acp{pdf} on the parameters of interest for any threshold-influenced analysis.
-We follow this with an example application to a simulated case of cosmological inference using standard candle transients.
-We conclude with a discussion of the uses and implications of this approach.